-When you purchase a car at CarMax, you might not be expecting to pay anything beyond a down payment (if you are making one) and any tax, title, and licensing fees, which you can typically roll into your auto loan.
+When you purchase a car at CarMax, you might not expect to pay anything beyond a down payment (if you’re making one) and any tax, title, and licensing fees, which you can typically roll into your auto loan.

 CarMax Transfer Fees

-Transfer fees are due at the time you request a transfer and can be paid over the phone or at your local CarMax by cash, credit or debit card, or check.
+Transfer fees are due when you request a transfer and can be paid over the phone or at your local CarMax by cash, credit or debit card, or check.

 Most CarMax locations will help you with the paperwork for these fees and will often forward the information to your state’s department of motor vehicles for you.

-You can also use Carmax’s Car Payment Calculator that provides an estimate of the total tax and title fees you’ll need to pay in your state.
+You can also use Carmax’s Car Payment Calculator, which provides an estimate of the total tax and title fees you’ll need to pay in your state.